AlexandraB-C/TMPS_labs/lab3/README.md

 **Strategy** - Like choosing different tools for different jobs.
 A character can have different ways to attack, and you can swap them on the fly without changing the character itself.

 **Template Method** - Defines a skeleton algorithm, lets subclasses fill in details.
-Like a game level that has a fixed structure but customizable content.

 **Visitor** - Adds new operations to existing classes without changing them.
-Like adding new effects to different item types.

 ## Objectives